Credit: Ritz Carlton South Beach

 Credit: Waldorf Astoria Monarch Beach

-For as long as most of us can remember, there was a tacit understanding among travelers that only registered overnight guests were allowed to enjoy hotel amenities like pool and gym access, spa time, office facilities and resort perks like ordering food and cocktails to your private cabana.
+For as long as most can remember, travelers understood that hotel amenities were reserved for registered overnight guests only.
+That included access to pools, gyms, spas, business centers, and perks like food and drinks delivered to private cabanas.
 But all that changed when Szabo saw a missed opportunity and decided to do something about it.

 The lightbulb moment came in 2016 when Szabo, an east-coast transplant, wanted to experience the resort life in her city.
 But as a newly minted SoCal local, booking an overnight stay didn’t make sense.
-After sneaking into a hotel pool and feeling anxious all day (in fear of being caught and ousted), she knew she was onto something.
+After sneaking into a hotel pool and spending the day anxious about getting caught, she realized she was onto something.

 Credit: The Ritz-Carlton Bal Harbour

 Having built a career in the wedding and events space, Szabo was eager to break into the tech world.
-After teaching herself to code and cutting her teeth on a few startup ideas, she knew she’d found a winner in ResortPass, an app that allows anyone to pay a flat fee to enjoy the amenities of a top hotel—just for the day.
-It’s as easy as booking a hotel stay on a traditional travel site, but this allows the freedom to experience a variety of properties without having to book a room.
+After teaching herself to code and testing a few startup ideas, she knew she’d found her winner with ResortPass.
+The app lets anyone pay a flat fee to enjoy hotel amenities for the day—no overnight stay required.

 ResortPass is available in most US cities and is beginning to expand internationally, meaning you’ll be able to book daycations (even while on vacation) at various resorts and hotels worldwide.
 However, some of ResortPass’ current SoCal properties include The Shay Culver City in LA, Pasea Hotel & Spa in Huntington Beach and the W Hollywood Hotel.
 At each, guests can purchase day passes and reserve daybeds, cabanas and firepits.
 The W Hollywood Hotel even offers a Ditch Fridays Pass, which includes all the amenities included in a Day Pass, plus a boozy popsicle from Hardpops.